An area in a video game, particularly a platformer

 - The game corners in FireRed/LeafGreen and HeartGold/SoulSilver can spare you the effort of finding some Pokemon.

-- Pokémon's Johto region gained the Pokethlon, where you can use your pokemon in sports competitions.
-Winning earns you points, which can allow you to get those really hard to get evolution stones.
+- The remade Johto region gained the Pokeathlon, where you can use your Pokemon in sports competitions.
+Winning earns you points, which can allow you to get those really hard-to-get evolution stones.

 - Also, the Battle Frontier from the 3rd generation onwards.